Catherine Wolfram: Rural electrification in developing countries

 Wolfram has conducted a number of studies regarding energy demand in the developing world.
 She argued that the forecasts for energy demand in the emerging economies of the world are understated and that these countries will play a major role in driving medium-run growth in energy consumption.

 Wolfram conducted a study on electrification for under grid households in rural Kenya.
 She provided evidence for low electrification rates despite the investments in grid infrastructure.

 Privatization and restructuring in the US and UK

 Wolfram published a paper in 1999 regarding the duopoly power in the British electricity spot market and presented the results of an empirical study that indicated the prices to be higher than the marginal costs but still lower than the range predicted by most theoretical models.
 She also provided possible explanations for the observed price levels.

 In mid 2000s, Wolfram authored a paper assessing the impact of electricity industry restructuring on generating plant operating efficiency using the plant-level data.
 Her study indicated that the largest reductions in nonfuel operating expenses and employment were experienced by the investor-owned utility plants in restructured environments.
 Wolfram's study on cost minimization in regulated environments indicated modest medium-term efficiency benefits from replacing regulated monopoly with a market-based industry structure.

+Climate coalition and carbon markets

+In 2025, Wolfram chaired the Working Group on Climate Coalitions of the Global Climate Policy Project at Harvard University and the Massachusetts Institute of Technology (MIT) and oversaw the preparation of its flagship report, Building a Climate Coalition: Aligning Carbon Pricing, Trade, and Development, for which she was a core author.
+The report proposed coordination among countries on industrial carbon pricing and border carbon adjustments, alongside differentiated arrangements, climate finance, and technological support for lower-income countries.
+Wolfram was also a member of the COP30 President's Council on Economics, Finance, and Climate, an independent group of economists and experts convened at the request of COP30 president-designate André Corrêa do Lago.
+In June 2025, she presented the climate-coalition proposal at an official event hosted by the Brazilian government.